-Required shuttle costs are included in the above costs.
-We also include backpacks, sleeping bags, tents, pads, and eating utensils at NO EXTRA COST as needed.
+Required shuttle costs are included in the above total.
+We also provide yoga mats, backpacks, sleeping bags, tents, pads, and eating utensils at NO EXTRA COST as needed.
+All meals are included from dinner on Day 1 to breakfast and snacks on the last day.
 Lastly, all profits from our guided trips go towards our non-profit youth summer camp program.

 All trips are subject to Lasting Adventures obtaining the necessary wilderness permits.
 Although our success rate is 98%, should we not obtain the exact trail-head, a trip of equal quality will be obtained.
 Should weather, fire, and/or delayed seasonal openings affect the chosen itinerary, a different itinerary will be offered.
 You will be kept in contact throughout this process.